SmartHanzi/1-smarthanzi-get-started/README.md

 For a better view of the whole thing, select SmartHanzi > Repositories and sort by name.

-The "smarthanzi-xyz" repositories below are for SmartHanzi and DDB Access: these applications target different audiences but share a large part of the software.
+The so called "smarthanzi-xyz" repositories are for SmartHanzi and DDB Access: they target different audiences but their source code is largely shared.

 1-smarthanzi-start-here: start here!